 The BARs Procedure

-Normally, the weight of the abdominal contents are directed downwards into the pelvis, when there is a large hernia, the weight of the contents is often left lying against the repair, which stretches and loosens over time.
+Normally, the weight of the abdominal contents is directed downwards into the pelvis; when there is a large hernia, the weight of the contents is often left lying against the repair, which stretches and loosens over time.
 The Bars procedure directs the weight back into the pelvis, thereby taking the weight off of the repair.
-It redirects the intra abdominal contents anatomically, down into the pelvis, producing a funnel effect.
+It redirects the intra-abdominal contents anatomically down into the pelvis, producing a funnel effect.
 Pressure is taken off of the pannus.
-The BARs repair relies upon bony anchoring using Marlex mesh that will not stretch, but helps bolster the laparoscopic repair.
+The BARs repair relies upon bony anchoring using Marlex mesh that will not stretch but helps bolster the laparoscopic repair.
 The BARs procedure is often combined with a panniculectomy.

 The BARS technique after TRAM flap reconstruction provides excellent reinforcement with improved contour and decreased morbidity for the lower abdominal wall.
 This procedure is used by only a select number of physicians in the country.
 The BARS technique, although not used widely, is a great way to provide support for the lower abdominal wall that is weakened through breast reconstruction.
 This will prove to be very effective in restoring abdominal strength.